The Forest Ensemble

 Pablo Lopez-Bustamante, Tropical Ecologist, & Sara Bouchard, Sound Artist

-Bridging the gap between urban society and nature through the science of biological competition and the language of sound.
+Bridging the gap between urban society and nature through the science of biological competition and the language of music.

 Area de Conservacion Guanacaste (https://www.acguanacaste.ac.cr)